agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 nevertheless some of the organizations have terrific credentials like having gone through Y-combinator etc...

->Can get impressive achievements due to high levels of responsibility
+> Can get impressive achievements due to high levels of responsibility
 > Some impressive affiliations (Y Combinator, Oxford, Good Ventures)
 > Less brand recognition

-Sounds like an 7.
-I don't think though that it beats DS cred.
-Atleast there is some uncertainty.
+The community is very much evidence based and as a result I wouldn't expect vague feedback or very subjective performance evaluations.
+This I suspect already to lead to boastable achievements.
+Being in a small organization, allows for high levels of responsibility allowing for more credentials to be earned.
+Sounds like an 7/10.

 **Runway**

 I think I can transition to this job say by doing an internship at one of the foundations.
 So this is could be sooner than I think.
-Of course the current Runway of DE will make sense for it which would stand at 6.0.
-But also the earnings of EA work are very low and I am going to say that with EA getting an 18 month runway would take even more time.
-As they almost pay the lowest.

-Without 18k in the bank don't go into this?
+The current runway for DE will hold still as it will take me a couple of years to move to and EAO.

+Once in an EAO, runway is even lower.
+Ability to save money for retirement is slow and low.

 >As with other startups, there is a risk of your organisation running
 >out of funding (though this hasn’t happened to any of the major
 >organisations), or substantially changing its strategy, meaning you
 >could lose your job.

+Without 18k maybe we should not go into this.
+5/10

 **Personal Fit**

-I think I am not yet a personal fit, but I can quickly get up to speed with what they want and start working for them asap.
+I think I am not yet a personal fit for EAO, but I can quickly get up to speed with what they want and start working for them asap.

 - Ability to gain Experience (80%)

 > A track record of engaging with research in the community and making
 > productive contributions to it.

-  I don't know how I am supposed to get experience before working in an EA organization.

-  But I can try doing other things, like starting an EA org in my city or working 80k or someone offline, producing some work for them and showing how much I am worth.
+  I currently don't have any experience other than "blogging", and being a 10-percenter for over 1.5 years.
+But I can try doing other things, like starting an EA org in my city or working for 80k-hours or someone from home, producing some work for them and showing how much I am worth.
+I could also apply for an internship of 2 months, provided I get that time off.

-  I could also do an internship now or apply for it and plan for 2 months next year if this is the highest impact career. i.e, do everything in my capability to get all the experience I need.

 I mean what else is there to do in life.

 - Relevant disciplines can be easily studied and skills built (85%)

->Having studied relevant disciplines at university, such as economics,
->statistics, philosophy or another quantitative field, helps, but
->isn’t necessary.

-This I can compensate for by working on it by myself at home.

-Personal fit involves how successful I will be if I pursue an EAO and work with them and create the impact I need.

-Seems like a very complex problem
+	I can work on what topics such as statistics, philosophy and blogging from home to build myself to be work-ready for an EAO.

 - Care about EA (90%)

 	> They really care about effective altruism, and are happy to talk
 	> about it all day.

 	What else is there to do in life?

 - Can you manage your time and be efficient and self-directed?
 (85%)

 	With more responsibility I will thrive.
 I thrive in new situations and learn quickly and literally anything.
-I have demonstrated this ability at my current company and my internship atleast (based on the feedback I have received.
+I have demonstrated this ability at my current company and my internship (according to the feedback I have received.
 I am always looking for hard problems to solve.

 	>They’re self-directed, able to manage their time well, they can
 	>create efficient and productive plans, and keep track of complex
 	>projects.

-I think I would waste time, but with regular feedback I can improve.

-I have never really been on high alert except for during my work at IIT or my entire masters.
-But then basically I worked all the time to ensure success, as nothing was more important than this.

 	I am not sure how good I am, but I think I can manage a decent job and will get better based on how important the job is to me I guess.
+I am also very hardworking.

 - Managing in case you loose your current job or the startup crashes (80%)

 	It is possible the EA movement as a whole loses it's momentum?
 If I loose my job, atleast I am part of the community and would have built some contacts.

-If I loose my job right in the beginning, and can't find anything tangible, then I can always go back to where I belong.
-If I loose my job for whatever reason say after 5-10 years then it appears I should have enough contacts to pull me through this.
+	If I loose my job right in the beginning, and can't find anything tangible, then I can always go back to where I used to belong.
+If I loose my job for whatever reason say after 5-10 years then it appears I should have enough contacts in EA to pull me through this.
+In any case it is better to invest in some FCC before I join EAOs to handle all situations.

-i.e., Exit opportunities earlier are fine and later might revolve around how I set it up with my connections.

 	But it is scary, say you have to move to the US, and then you find that you loose your job, yes it is scary.
-But that is with any startup and sometime you got to take your chances, with a good plan C
+But that is with any startup and sometime you got to take your chances, with a good plan C.

 In total I would have 41.6%.